xecrets/xecrets-cli/sdk-docs/Xecrets.File.Sdk.Cli.CliMessage.md

 ## CliMessage Class

-Log output and progress from the CLI tool.
+Log output and progress from the command line tool.

 ```csharp
 public class CliMessage